AlekseyYuryev/java/libx4j/maven/plugin/rdb-maven-plugin/README.md

 #### `rdb:jsql`

-The `rdb:jsql` goal is bound to the `generate-sources` phase, and is used to generate XDE Entities from XML files conforming to the [DDLx Schema][ddlx-schema].
+The `rdb:jsql` goal is bound to the `generate-sources` phase, and is used to generate jSQL Entities from XML files conforming to the [DDLx Schema][ddlx-schema].

 ##### Example